arielBengayev/basic-git-README/README.md

 ---

 ## clone project with https
+1. open the project repo on github
-1. press on code -> https
+2. press on code -> https
-2. copy the link
+3. copy the link
-3. open the cmd
+4. open the cmd
-4. go to desktop
+5. go to desktop
 ```
 cd c:\Users\pc name\Desktop
 ```